Wall Street ends broadly higher after sharp losses last week - NewsBreak

 Stocks have been mostly sliding in recent weeks as investors adjust to higher interest rates that the Federal Reserve and other central banks are increasingly doling out.
 The aggressive rate hikes are part of a plan to temper record-high inflation, but investors are worried that the Fed risks slowing economic growth too much and bringing on a recession.

-The worries over inflation and interest rates have been worsened by a surge in energy prices after Russia’s invasion of Ukraine .
+The worries over inflation and interest rates have been worsened by a spike in energy prices following Russia's invasion of Ukraine.
 The price of U.S. crude oil rose 1% to settle at $110.65 per barrel Tuesday.
-It’s up about 52% for the year.
-That has taken a bigger bite out of people’s wallets at the gas pump and is prompting a slowdown in spending elsewhere.
+It's up about 52% for the year.
+That has taken a bigger bite out of people's wallets at the gas pump and is prompting a slowdown in spending elsewhere.

 “In these kinds of markets, you just get bigger volatility in both directions,” said Ross Mayfield, investment strategist at Baird.
 “The entire market is being shaped by the Fed and inflation numbers.”